For: Japanese Welfare Ministry,

 The project was commissioned by the Nippon Foundation, a private non-profit philanthropic organization active in Japan and around the world in the fields of social welfare, education and public health.

-The brief asked for a highly visible and cheerful visual design for 2000 Japanese social service vehicles.
+The brief asked for a brand enhancing visual design for 2000 Japanese social service vehicles.
 The aim of the design was first to make the Japanese society more aware of the importance and magnitude of social service work, and second, to motivate the social workers using the cars.

-A data visualisation system—a video display on top of the car fed by a smartphone app operated by the driver—was also conceived (but not implemented).
+A data visualisation service—a video display on top of the car fed by a smartphone app operated by the driver—was also conceived (but not implemented).
 The system could communicate, to people on the streets, qualitative and quantitative information on the social services offered.
-This would create informed awareness on the magnitude of the impact of the social workers' services.
+This would create value in terms of informed awareness on the magnitude of the impact of the social workers' services.